-Keith emphasised that the Guideline Development Group were very committed to listening and addressing the issues raised by the group.
+It was emphasised that the Guideline Development Group were very committed to listening and addressing the issues raised by the group.
 All present agreed that this was a good opportunity to make sure that this guideline gets it right for people with learning disabilities and their carers.

-Rebecca Gates shared how NICE guidelines are developed and how their advice provides clear ways of working for the wide range of health and social care professionals.
+The research assistant working on these guidelines shared how NICE guidelines are developed and how their advice provides clear ways of working for the wide range of health and social care professionals.
 She explained how the guideline is produced and it was helpful to understand that this was like “writing the book” that outlines good practice.

-Keith then gave a short presentation that gave an overview of how the group was going to work over the three meetings.
-He explained that we would share what was discussed at each meeting with the Guideline Development Group (GDG).
+A short presentation followed that gave an overview of how the group was going to work over the three meetings.
+The facilitator explained that we would share what was discussed at each meeting with the Guideline Development Group (GDG).
 The details of the first meeting would be shared when the GDG met on Wednesday, April 15th 2015.

 Themes emerging during the meeting